PFAS exposure; relationship to serum lipids in children and adults, mechanism of action and potential treatment of high exposed individuals

 Introduction

 Perfluoroalkyl substances (PFAS) are widely used, persist in the environment, and are present in all human populations.
-Many hot-spot areas across Europe, where humans are exposed through contaminated water or food, have raised public concern due to the possible adverse health effects of PFAS.
+Many hot-spot areas across Europe, in which humans are exposed through contaminated water or food, have raised public concern due to the possible adverse health effects of PFAS.

 Project Aim